hipe/tmx/fields/doc/issues.md

 [#013]       the unification of methodic actors into (here) "attributes"

 [#012]       now the "normal normalization" algorithm (and its variants)..

+             :[#here.I]: where "ad-hoc normalization box" is still used

+             :[#here.8]: track in the universe entity/collection operations related but different

+             :[#here.7]: track similar normalization algorithms elsewhere
+             in universe. (this is an older variant of what is now the central project of [#037.five])

+             :[#here.F]: marks the beginning of the one-generation-old algorithm.. :[#here.F.1]: is the old (and now defunct) idea that a defaultant association MUST NOT be required. (other sub-tags here track a logical reduction of the grammar space.)

+             :[#here.E]: justifies the need for defaulting to be able to fail and recommends an interface for handling and expressing (or not) this failure.

+             :[#here.D.2]: tracks where such ordered boxes are used in the universe.

+             :[#here.D.1]: jusitifies why we keep "ad-hoc normalizer" as a simple proc and not for example a mutable, ordered set ("box").

+             :[#here.C]: offers a counter-argument against "over-munging",
+             that is, the idea that defaulting and required-ness are just specialized forms of "ad-hoc normalization", and so should be represented that way.

+             :[#here.B]: in a model definition where every association is required (and ergo (in the old logic) none are defaultant), there is no need for a special call to `normalize` on the entity. (but what about requiredness check?)

+             :[#here.A]: in our one-generation-ago algorithm, we posit and explore the significace of "normalization points" as a single, arbitrary but chosen point in time (for defaulting, for requiredness-check).

              (from the original [sl] description:)